aldunson/bicep-registry-modules-cwyd/avm/ptn/ai/chat-with-your-data/README.md

 ### Parameter: `azureSearchSku`

 The SKU of the search service you want to create.
-E.g. free or standard
+E.g. free or standard.

 - Required: No
 - Type: string